If a robot is to save mankind, then it had better look the part.

-The violent image of bosozoku — the biker gangs that terrorize Japan’s suburbs by revving their engines to ear-splitting volumes — was a driving force.
+The violent image of bosozoku groups — the biker gangs that terrorize Japan’s suburbs by revving their engines to ear-splitting volumes — was a driving force.

 “Instead of executing the transformations after the vehicle had stopped,” he explains.
 “I designed the process to be ongoing as the car was skidding and spinning along the surface of the road.”

 Yamaguchi also wanted to make sure the animated moves had the same energy as the live-action footage.